FabricGroup/expo-universal-app-demo/README.md

 5. `app/_layout.tsx` is the root layout.

 ## Demo features
-This app contains a QR scanner in the Pay feature, demonstrating the use of the use of `expo-camera`.
+1. This app contains a QR scanner in the Pay feature, demonstrating the use of the use of `expo-camera`.
 A sample QR is provided in `assets/demo_qr_code.png`.
+2. The Camera feature will not work on mobile web when accessing through localhost.
+Devices restrict camera permissions to secure context only and require `https://`.
+[Read more](https://docs.expo.dev/guides/permissions/#web)

 ## Learn more